 Wage and Hour Claims

-Everyone deserves to be paid a fair wage, on time.
-Unfortunately, some employers disregard Washington employment laws and don’t pay their employees what they are owed, resulting in wage or overtime violations.
+Everyone deserves to be paid a fair wage, and on time.
+Unfortunately, some employers disregard Washington employment laws and don’t pay their employees what they are owed, resulting in wage and hour violations.